-Analog features include a multi-channel 12-bit A/D converter function.
+Analog features include a multi-channel 12-bit A/D converter, a comparator, a high accuracy voltage regulator and Li-ion rechargeable battery protection functions.
 Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM output functions.
-Communication with the outside world is catered for by including fully integrated SPI, I2C, and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
+Communication with the outside world is catered for by including fully integrated SPI, IC, and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.